Apolinar291076/Weather-Dashboard/README.md

 ## Project Notes

-The UV index value color assignment could be found on the the following link: (https://en.wikipedia.org/wiki/Ultraviolet).
+The UV index value color description can be found on the the following link: (https://en.wikipedia.org/wiki/Ultraviolet).

 Upon opening the first time, the 'Default Condition' will appear as shown in the image below (weather-dashboard-default.PNG).
 The 'lastSearch' array in the user program and 'dashBoardUser' in the local storage are empty.